Image

 DUI Traffic Stops in Scotland County, MO

-If you suspect that you were wrongly stopped for or accused of your Scotland County, MO DWI, contact a DUI attorney near you at your earliest opportunity.
-If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving drunk, a DUI attorney near Scotland County, MO will help get your case dismissed and put to rest so you can move forward in your life.
+If you feel that you were unlawfully stopped or arrested for your Scotland County, MO DWI, contact a DUI attorney near you right away.
+If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving drunk, turn to a DUI attorney near you in Scotland County, MO who can fight to get the prosecutor to dismiss your case so you can move forward in your life.

 Sobriety Tests for DUIs in Scotland County, MO

-If you are pulled over by an officer under suspicion of intoxicated driving, they will likely try to get you to do a test to prove that you are under the influence.
+If a law officer stops you due to suspected intoxicated driving, they will likely try to get you to do a test to prove that you are intoxicated.
 When it comes to roadside tests used by Scotland County, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-If you do take a breathalyzer test, consult an exemplary Scotland County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your DUI attorney near Scotland County, MO, Combs Waterkotte will obtain discovery documents and comb through them to examine whether the breathalyzer or other test was administered lawfully and whether it is or is not admissible in court.
+If you already did a breathalyzer test, consult an exemplary Scotland County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your Scotland County, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to conclude whether the breathalyzer or other test was performed lawfully and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that attempt to gauge whether you are intoxicated through a series of demonstrative tasks.
-The National Highway Traffic and Safety Administration has defined three standardized field tests police officers subject drivers to in Scotland County, MO and all over the United States.
+Field tests are subjective tests sometimes used during a DWI stop that attempt to gauge whether you are intoxicated by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has defined three standardized field tests that police officers can use to test drivers in Scotland County, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction